Skip to contents

 Details

 The weighted version (MDRW) is calculated as the weighted average of absolute differences between the subgroup estimates and the estimate for the reference subgroup.
 Absolute differences are weighted by each subgroup’s population share.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+For more information on this inequality measure see Schlotheuber (2022) below.

-95% confidence intervals are calculated using a methodology of simulated estimates.
-The dataset is simulated a large number of times (e.g., 100) and MDRW is calculated for each of the simulated samples.
+95% confidence intervals are calculated using a Monte Carlo simulation-based method.
+The dataset is simulated a large number of times (e.g. 100), with the mean and standard error of each simulated dataset being the same as the original dataset.
+MDRW is calculated for each of the simulated sample datasets.
 The 95% confidence intervals are based on the 2.5th and 97.5th percentiles of the MDRW results.
+See Ahn (2019) below for further information.

 Interpretation: MDRW only has positive values, with larger values indicating higher levels of inequality.
-MDRW is zero if there is no inequality.
+MDRW is 0 if there is no inequality.
+MDRW has the same unit as the indicator.

 Type of summary measure: Complex; absolute; weighted